-Riven Vi Deck Guide and Matchups
+Riven Vi Deck Guide

 Hello, Agigas here!
 I am a Master player since beta with several #4 peaks and tournament wins.
 I love sharing my knowledge about the game and I have been a regular writer at RuneterraCCG.
 I write in-depth deck guides, articles for tournament players, and curate our constantly updated Meta Tier List.

-If a single hit with our huge attacker wouldn’t be enough, Midnight Raid will surely finish the job.
+If a single hit with our huge attacker wouldn’t be enough, Midnight Raid would surely finish the job.
 Ruined Reckoner is a perfect fit for the deck, enabling our big evasive unit.
 Alternatively, we can also finish the game with Get Excited! to the face, once the opponent is low enough.

 This package serves as the perfect bridge to our combo, and can even allow us to punish slower opponents through a more standard aggressive game plan.
+Fallen Rider and Twinblade Revenant play towards that very effectively thanks to the Fearsome keyword.

 Techs and Options

-- Give it All is yet another finisher spell once we have a good board.
-Give it All is particularly good on wide boards with lots of keywords and some big unit(s) – which is often what we have, for example with Vi alongside Daring Poros.
+- Give It All is yet another finisher spell once we have a good board.
+Give It All is particularly good on wide boards with lots of keywords and some big unit(s) – which is often what we have, for example with Vi alongside Daring Poros.

 General mulligan tips: